Baked tempeh meatballs are the “meatiest”, most delicious vegan meatballs you’ll ever make. (Ready in about 40 minutes.)

 - Preheat the oven to 375ºF.

-- Crumble up the tempeh into small bits and place in a medium pot, along with the soy sauce and 1/2 cup water.
-Bring to a simmer.
-Every few minutes, go in with a wooden spatula to break up the tempeh completely.
-Cook until all the liquid is evaporated, about 10 minutes.
-Let the tempeh cool slightly.
+- Crumble tempeh into small bits and place in a medium pot with 1 tablespoon soy sauce and 1/2 cup water.
+Bring to a simmer, then cook until all the liquid has evaporated, stirring occasionally, about 10 minutes.

 Nutrition